ctools/ctools/doc/source/user_manual/getting_started/python.rst

    >>> type(sim.obs()[0].events())
    <class 'gammalib.cta.GCTAEventList'>

-The CTA event list is implement as the ``GCTAEventList`` class in the ``cta`` module of GammaLib.
+The CTA event list is implement by the ``GCTAEventList`` class in the ``cta`` module of GammaLib.
 To visualise the individual events you can iterate over the events using a for loop.
-This will show the simulated celestial coordinates (RA, DEC), energies and terrestrial times (TT) of all events.
+This will show the simulated celestial coordinates (RA, DEC), the coordinate in the camera system [DETX, DETY], energies and terrestrial times (TT) of all events.

 .. code-block:: python